emaphp/backbone.prism/README.md

 ```

 <br>
-The `start` method tells all views that the store is now ready and all views can now syc their data.
+The `start` method tells all views that the store is now ready and all views can now sync their data.
+This is pretty useful because it allows the developer to only initialize components when some data si available (ex: we fetched a collection from server).

 <br>
-#####How does it work
+#####Event/Data flow

 <br>
 The following diagram tries to explain how `Prism` works under the hood.